Shrijeetrupnar/APEX-Pipeline-simulator_Out_Of_order/README.md

 2) All the stages have latency of one cycle.
 There is a single functional unit in EX stage which perform all the arithmetic and logic operations.

-3) Logic to check data dependencies has been included in Decode/RF stage.
+3) Logic to check data dependencies has been included in Decode/RF stage."# APEX-Pipeline-Out_of_order_simulator"